Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 NA

 .. note :: This function is provided for flexibility in adding BLE advertising data.
 Other functions should be used for adding advertising data, if possible, as this function does not perform any checks on the validity of the data.

-   “BLEAdvertData.h” must be included to use the class function.
+"BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::addFlags**
 ---------------------------